1. Home

 Recommended Thermostat Settings for Summer

-We recommend setting your thermostat to 78° F when you are home.
+Setting your thermostat to 78° F when you are home can save you energy and money.
 While this might make your house a little warmer than you're used to, it will help reduce the cost of your energy bill significantly.

 Additionally, keeping your house even warmer when you’re away for more than four hours will help you save even more in summer.
 Crank your thermostat setting for summer up to 85-88° F while you’re out of the house to help you save as much as 10% on cooling costs.